sheunaluko/web_playground/README.md

-A playground for developing prototype web applications and user interface components.
+A web application playground for developing prototype web applications and user interface components.